-By allowing live agents to predict answers before customers have even thought of the question based on human thought simulation, cognitive computing streamlines the entire virtual assistance process and provides better and faster service for a business’s customers.
+Cognitive computing streamlines the entire virtual assistance process by allowing live agents to predict answers before customers have even thought of the question based on human thought simulation.
+As a result, it provides better and faster service for a business’s customers.

 Implementing Service 4.0

 However, the process will not be easy.
 It will require a shift from more traditional customer support methods and strategies to more digitally-advanced customer support systems.
-This will not only require training current employees but hiring new ones who have a thorough knowledge of the 9-point Service 4.0 systems and technologies just listed.
+This will require training current employees and hiring new ones who have a thorough knowledge of the 9-point Service 4.0 systems and technologies just listed.

-Each business will have to decide how slowly or quickly they wish to implement this new customer service approach, as well as how much technology they need and can actually afford to gain a sustainable advantage over their competition.
+Each business will have to decide how slowly or quickly they wish to implement this new customer service approach and how much technology they need and can afford to gain a sustainable advantage over their competition.

-Hopefully, these technological breakthroughs advancing how businesses’ interact and help their customers outlined in this article will give you some ideas on how you can improve the way you engage, interact, and assist your customers during the holidays and well into next year.
+Hopefully, these technological breakthroughs advancing how businesses’ interact and help their customers outlined in this article will give you some ideas on how you can improve how you engage, interact, and assist your customers during the holidays and well into next year.

 Jasmine Williams covers the good and the bad of today’s business and marketing.
-When she’s not being all serious and busy, she’s usually hunched over a book or dancing in the kitchen, trying hard to maintain rhythm, and delivering some fine cooking (her family says so).
+When she’s not serious and busy, she’s usually hunched over a book or dancing in the kitchen, trying hard to maintain rhythm and deliver fine cooking (her family says so).
 Tweet her @JazzyWilliams88.